Events Vacancies

 Your video or voice note should not be longer than 3 minutes

-The deadline for applications is Tuesday, 25 April 2023.
+The deadline for applications is 1 May 2025.
 Late applications will not be considered.
-If we have not contacted you by Tuesday 2nd May, then please consider your application unsuccessful
+If we have not contacted you by the 9th of May, then please consider your application unsuccessful.

 For more information contact: